 ROBERT GROVE- HIGH SCHOOL COACH

 Robert Grove is the Head Cross Country Coach and Distance Coach for Track and Field at Vista del Lago in Folsom, California.
-The Vista del Lago Girls teams have been multiple league champions, as well as San Joaquin Division 3 Section Champions in 2010, 2011, 2013, 2014 and 2015.
-The girls teams have had a number of top 10 team finishes at the California State Meet including a second place overall finish in 2011.
+The Vista del Lago Girls teams have been multiple league champions, as well as San Joaquin Division 3 Section Champions in 2010, 2011, 2013, 2014, 2015, and 2017.
+The girls' teams have had a number of top 10 team finishes at the California State Meet including a second place overall finish in 2011 and 2017.

 WARREN MILLS - HIGH SCHOOL COACH